ccabanero/swift-server-vapor-snippets/README.md

 vapor heroku init
 ````

-You will be prompted for providing an Heroku App Name.
-After providing a unique name, it will provide you with your App's URL.
-Proceed by answering the rest of the prompts.
+Answer all the prompts (e.g. App Name).

 Over time, you will maintain the code in your Vapor project.
-To upload changes made to your code back up to Heroku do the following:
+To upload your changes made back up to Heroku do the following:

 ````
 git commit -A